BigAl/alis-conf/README.md

 # alis-conf

 This is my opinionated/personal alias.conf configuration file.

+Changes of note:
-Noteing changes to Australian locale and default to lvm.
+- Australian locale
+- lvm
+- kde
+- nvme1n1
+- a bunch of softwafe I use

 It is an addition to original work by [picodotdev](https://github.com/picodotdev/alis) and as such does run standalone.